Changes to the yesterday report are marked.

 - Three-month moratorium, starting on 1 April 2020, for loans granted by Investment-Development Bank of Republika Srpska.
 Six-months moratorium or grace period for individuals, upon request.

-- Deadline for submission of tax returns due by the end of March (communal fee for entrepreneurs, special republic fee, registered weapon tax, etc.) extended until 30 April 2020.
+- Deadline for submission of tax returns due by the end of March extended until 30 April 2020.

-- Deadline for payment of annual income tax and forest and fire protection fees extended until 30 June 2020; payment in instalments allowed until the end of 2020, upon request, for taxpayers affected with COVID-19 related measures who must submit an affidavit to that effect.
+- Deadline for payment of annual income tax and forest and fire protection fees, extended until 30 June 2020 for taxpayers affected with COVID-19 related measures who must submit an affidavit to that effect; payment in instalments allowed until the end of 2020.

 - Three-month moratorium on concession fees and rent for agricultural land leased from Republika Srpska.

-- Payment of social contributions for employees in private sector, suspension of the obligation to pay monthly advances of corporate income tax; suspension of default interest on tax debt, a guarantee fund for working capital banking loans to the most affected sectors.
-The law adopted on 4 May 2020.
-Details to follow.
+- Proposal for measures to aid employers with payment of social contributions for employees in private sector; repeal of monthly advance corporate income tax payment; suspension of default interest; a guarantee fund of BAM 80 million to be established for working capital banking loans to the most affected sectors.
+Further details still to be published.

 - Rent for the facilities leased from the Federation B&H reduced for 50%.